-4 Such confidence we have through Messiah toward God, 5 not that we are sufficient of ourselves, to account anything as from ourselves; but our sufficiency is from God, 6 who also made us sufficient as servants of a new covenant, not of the letter, but of the Spirit.
+The letter of the law kills, but the Spirit gives life.
+“4 Such confidence we have through Messiah toward God, 5 not that we are sufficient of ourselves to account anything as from ourselves; but our sufficiency is from God, 6 who also made us sufficient as servants of a new covenant, not of the letter but of the Spirit.
 For the letter kills, but the Spirit gives life.
-2 Cor 3:1-6 WMB
+2 Corinthians 3:1-6 WMB

-Now, Paul compares the glory of old covenant to the glory of the new covenant.
+The glory of old covenant is exceeded by the glory of the new covenant.

 The service of condemnation vs. the service of righteousness 9 For if the service of condemnation has glory, the service of righteousness exceeds much more in glory.
 10 For most certainly that which has been made glorious has not been made glorious in this respect, by reason of the glory that surpasses.
 11 For if that which passes away was with glory, much more that which remains is in glory.

-The veil 12 Having therefore such a hope, we use great boldness of speech, 13 and not as Moses, who put a veil on his face, that the children of Israel wouldn’t look steadfastly on the end of that which was passing away.
+The veil over the glory 12 Having therefore such a hope, we use great boldness of speech, 13 and not as Moses, who put a veil on his face so that the children of Israel wouldn’t look steadfastly on the end of that which was passing away.
 14 But their minds were hardened, for until this very day at the reading of the old covenant the same veil remains, because in Messiah it passes away.
 15 But to this day, when Moses is read, a veil lies on their heart.

-The veil taken away 16 But whenever someone turns to the Lord, the veil is taken away.
-17 Now the Lord is the Spirit and where the Spirit of the Lord is, there is liberty.
+We all with unveiled face seeing the glory 16 But whenever someone turns to the Lord, the veil is taken away.
+17 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.
 18 But we all, with unveiled face seeing the glory of the Lord as in a mirror, are transformed into the same image from glory to glory, even as from the Lord, the Spirit.
-2 Cor 3:7-17
+2 Corinthians 3:7-18 WMB